MinhPham131204/replication_package_JSCodeSlicing/README.md

 ```python
 config = ModelConfig.from_json_file("<PATH TO JSON CONFIG FILE>")
 ```
-3. Config slices to detect (Thang will update)
+3. Config slices to detect

-Coming soon ...

 4. Run the model
 ```bash